dortania/oc-laptop-guide-legacy/post-installation/adding-clover-to-the-bios.md

-# Adding CLOVER to Your Boot Drive
+# Adding OpenCore to Your Boot Drive

-## Add CLOVER to Your Boot Drive
+## Add OpenCore to Your Boot Drive

 At this point, you should be booting into macOS using your USB stick.
-So, how do we put CLOVER on your hard drive/ssd?
+So, how do we put OpenCore on your hard drive/ssd?
 Simple, we just need to copy it.
 This process is relatively painless, but we're going to need to use the terminal so open that now.

 First, we need to mount your USB EFI partition, and the EFI partition on your hard drive or SSD.
 Remember how we learned about using Disk Utility from the command line in the "[What's an EFI?](../useful-skills-terminology/whats-an-efi.md)" section?
 Good, because we're doing it twice.